Psykotikism/Mutant_Tanks/README.md

 **Uncle Jessie** - For the Tremor Tank in his [Last Boss Extended revision](https://forums.alliedmods.net/showpost.php?p=2570108&postcount=73).

-**Drixevel** - For the [Force Active Weapon](https://forums.alliedmods.net/showthread.php?p=2493284) plugin.
+**Drixevel** - For the [Force Active Weapon](https://forums.alliedmods.net/showthread.php?t=293645) plugin.

-**pRED** - For the [SM Super Commands](https://forums.alliedmods.net/showthread.php?p=498802) plugin.
+**pRED** - For the [SM Super Commands](https://forums.alliedmods.net/showthread.php?t=57448) plugin.

-**sheo** - For the [Fix Frozen Tanks](https://forums.alliedmods.net/showthread.php?p=2133193) plugin.
+**sheo** - For the [Fix Frozen Tanks](https://forums.alliedmods.net/showthread.php?t=239809) plugin.

-**Silvers (Silvershot)** - For the code that allows users to enable/disable the plugin in certain game modes, help with gamedata signatures, the code to prevent Tanks from damaging themselves and other infected with their own abilities, and helping to optimize/fix various parts of the code.
+**Silvers (Silvershot)** - For the code that allows users to enable/disable the plugin in certain game modes, for the [Silenced Infected](https://forums.alliedmods.net/showthread.php?t=137397) plugin, help with gamedata signatures, the code to prevent Tanks from damaging themselves and other infected with their own abilities, and helping to optimize/fix various parts of the code.

 **Lux** - For helping to optimize/fix various parts of the code.